IntuitionAmiga/MC64000/assembler/docs/Instructions.md

 #### BRA

-Unconditional Branch
+Branch

+        pc + d -> pc

 `bra[.b] <#<D>|label>`

-* Branch distance is measured from the end of the instructions.
+* Branch distance is measured from the end of the instruction.
     - e.g. `bra. #1` branches to the next instruction.
 * Short .b form requires the label to resolve to a displacement within -128 ...
 127 bytes of the current Program Counter.
 * Standard form requires the label to resolve to a displacement within -2147483648 ...
 2147483647 bytes of the current Program Counter.